 Clinical practice refers to the activities carried out in a medical setting with practitioners’ patients.
 Some of these are based on guidelines that specify how diagnosis and treatment should be carried out in a particular condition.
 Clear and strict guidelines around Autism diagnosis ensures that the proper support and care needs of Autistic individuals are provided.

-Dr. Jeffrey Esteves is a MacART trainee under the clinical supervision of Dr. Rebecca Shine.
-He is a psychologist in supervised practice at the Ron Joyce Children’s Health Centre in the Autism Program.
-His clinical and research interests include augmentative and alternative communication systems, as well as best practices in the assessment and treatment of
+Roles & Affiliations: Clinical Psychologist, Autism Program at McMaster Children’s Hospital Membership Type: Associate Member Supervisorship Status: Not available for supervision.
+Bio Bio Dr. Jeffrey Esteves is a psychologist in at the Ron Joyce Children’s Health Centre in the Autism Program.
+His clinical and research interests include augmentative and alternative communication systems, neurodiversity affirming care,

-Dr. Rebecca Shine is a Clinical Psychologist at McMaster Children’s Hospital’s Autism Program.
-Her clinical and research interests include the mental health of individuals with neurodevelopmental disabilities, program development and evaluation, and treatment outcomes.
+Roles & Affiliations: Clinical Psychologist at McMaster Children’s Hospital;Assistant Clinical Professor, Psychiatry & Behavioural Neurosciences at McMaster University Membership Type: Associate Member Supervisorship Status: Not available for supervision.
+McMaster Experts Bio Bio Dr. Rebecca Shine is a Clinical Psychologist at McMaster Children’s Hospital’s Autism Program.
+Her clinical and research interests include the mental health of

 Lorraine Hoult is a Clinical Psychometrist at the Ron Joyce Children’s Health Centre in the Autism Program.
 Her clinical and research interests include genetics of autism, predictors of treatment response and outcome, risks of premature birth, provincial and federal policies, autism program development and evaluation.